railsbridge-boston/cookbook/README.md

   * make sure the TAs are evenly distributed across the room, especially according to OSes
-* Go over any other logistics - e.g. where the bathrooms are, what's off limits (like anything in the NERD Center kitchen), etc.
+* Go over any other logistics - e.g. where the bathrooms are, what's off limits (like anything in the venue kitchen), etc.

+For more details go [here](/mc/mc-tips.md).

 #### Catering Coordinator

-* Be at the NERD center when the delivery arrives before Friday night.
+* Be at the venue when the delivery arrives before Friday night.

 #### Organizer